 Entrepreneurship and Innovation | Management of Organizations

-Toby E. Stuart is the Helzel Chair in Entrepreneurship, Strategy and Innovation and the Faculty Director of the Lester Center for Entrepreneurship.
+Toby E. Stuart is the Helzel Chair in Entrepreneurship, Strategy and Innovation and the Faculty Director of the Berkeley Haas Entrepreneurship Program.
 Previously, he taught at Harvard Business School, Columbia Business School, and the University of Chicago Booth School of Business, where he received his first chaired, full professorship at the age of 32.

 Stuart is the recipient of the 2007 Kauffman Prize Medal for Distinguished Research in Entrepreneurship, which is granted every other year to recognize one individual’s contributions to entrepreneurship research.
 He has received teaching awards at Columbia Business School and Berkeley Haas.
 He has won the Administrative Science Quarterly’s Scholarly Contribution (best paper) award, and other recognitions for scholarly contributions.
 He is a Research Fellow at Oxford University’s Center for Corporate Reputation.

 Much of Stuart’s research has examined social networks, particularly their role in entrepreneurship, innovation, and strategy.
 In some of his current projects, he is investigating email networks and employment outcomes in a variety of companies; the referral network among doctors in the U.S. healthcare system; matching in a few online networks; and the collaboration network in the academic life sciences.